There are now 2 possible online modes for units:

 - Level 2 core unit in the Architecture A major sequence

-- Typically this unit is assessed in the following ways: (1) presentation; (2) case study report; and (3) analytical report.
+Indicative assessments in this unit are as follows: (1) presentation; (2) case study report; and (3) analytical report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)